-This article highlight current financial challenges for employees that affects their financial wellness and their financial wellness.
+This article highlight current financial challenges for employees that affects their financial wellness.
 These are credit card debt, student loan debt, high cost of living and saving for retirement.
-The article goes into further detail for each of these financial challenges
+The article goes into further detail for each of these financial challenges.

 Credit Card Debt Crisis